Juan de Fuca Trail Ultimate Guide: Everything You Need to Know

 This post is meant for those who have yet to hike the Juan de Fuca Trail but want to – and would like to be as prepared as possible.
 Here’s what you need to know before you go.

 It pays to be prepared when you set off to hike the Juan de Fuca Trail.
 Even though there are places to leave the trail, most of it is still a wilderness experience.
-Be sure to carry the hiking essentials, including extra food, go prepared for bears – and please, leave the Juan de Fuca Trail in better shape than you found it by practicing the Leave No Trace principles.
+Be sure to carry the hiking essentials, including extra food, go prepared for bears (so carry easy to access bear spray)- and please, leave the Juan de Fuca Trail in better shape than you found it by practicing the Leave No Trace principles.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.